benedictnkosi/dimpo_reads/docs/DEVICE_REGISTRATION.md

 # Device Registration

-This document describes the device registration feature implemented in the Dimpo Accounting app.
+This document describes the device registration feature implemented in the Dimpo Reads app.

 ## Overview